 Applications of mass photometry

-Mass photometry is a completely new addition to the bioanalytical tool kit.
-By directly measuring molecular mass in solution, it reports on fundamental properties of the sample while maintaining the native environment.
-It is thus widely applicable to a range of different molecules and steps in both basic research and in drug discovery processes.
+Mass photometry is a recent addition to the bioanalytical toolkit.
+By directly measuring molecular mass in solution, it reports on fundamental properties of the sample while a native environment is maintained.
+It is thus applicable to a wide range of different molecules and to both basic research and drug discovery.

 Mass photometry measures mass at the single molecule level, providing insights into the composition and function of even complex samples and molecular mechanisms.
-This unique technology can be used to detect and characterise proteins, nucleic acids, lipids and / or sugars, providing information on structure (oligomeric state, modification), homogeneity, and function (quantifying interactions) – all in a matter of minutes, and using tiny amounts of sample.
+This unique technology can detect and characterise proteins, nucleic acids, lipids and sugars.
+It provides information on structure (oligomeric state, modification), homogeneity, and function (quantifying interactions) – all in a matter of minutes and using tiny amounts of sample.

-Due to its unique benefits, mass photometry addresses a major unmet need for more efficient analytical tools, and will ultimately help accelerate science and the discovery and development of new therapeutics.
+Due to its unique benefits, mass photometry addresses a major unmet need for more efficient analytical tools.
+It will ultimately help accelerate science, and the discovery and development of new therapeutics.

-Mass photometry and its range of applications have been featured in a variety of reputable publications.
+Mass photometry and its range of applications have been featured in a variety of scientific and academic publications.
 View the latest list of publications by visiting the page below.